slackapi/bolt-js/docs/_tutorials/getting_started.md

 ![Basic Information page](../assets/basic-information-page.png "Basic Information page")

-Look around, add an app icon and description, and then let's start configuring your app 🔩
+Look around, add an app icon and description, and then let's start configuring your app. 🔩

 ---

 ### Tokens and installing apps
 Slack apps use [OAuth to manage access to Slack's APIs](https://api.slack.com/docs/oauth).
 When an app is installed, you'll receive a token that the app can use to call API methods.

-There are two token types available to a Slack app: user (`xoxp`) and bot (`xoxb`) tokens.
-User tokens allow you to call API methods on behalf of users after they install or authenticate the app.
+There are two main token types available to a Slack app: user (`xoxp`) and bot (`xoxb`) tokens.
+- User tokens allow you to call API methods on behalf of users after they install or authenticate the app.
 There may be several user tokens for a single workspace.
-Bot tokens are associated with bot users, and are only granted once in a workspace where someone installs the app.
+- Bot tokens are associated with bot users, and are only granted once in a workspace where someone installs the app.
 The bot token your app uses will be the same no matter which user performed the installation.
 Bot tokens are the token type that _most_ apps use.

 For brevity, we're going to use bot tokens for this guide.

-Navigate to the **OAuth & Permissions** on the left sidebar and scroll down to the **Bot Token Scopes** section.
+1. Navigate to the **OAuth & Permissions** on the left sidebar and scroll down to the **Bot Token Scopes** section.
 Click **Add an OAuth Scope**.

-For now, we'll just add one scope: [`chat:write`](https://api.slack.com/scopes/chat:write).
+2. For now, we'll just add one scope: [`chat:write`](https://api.slack.com/scopes/chat:write).
 This grants your app the permission to post messages in channels it's a member of.

-Scroll up to the top of the OAuth & Permissions page and click **Install App to Workspace**.
+3. Scroll up to the top of the OAuth & Permissions page and click **Install App to Workspace**.
 You'll be led through Slack's OAuth UI, where you should allow your app to be installed to your development workspace.

-Once you authorize the installation, you'll land on the **OAuth & Permissions** page and see a **Bot User OAuth Access Token**.
+4. Once you authorize the installation, you'll land on the **OAuth & Permissions** page and see a **Bot User OAuth Access Token**.

 ![OAuth Tokens](../assets/bot-token.png "Bot OAuth Token")